 How to Get an Acceptable TTFB

 What is up everybody?
-This is Frank at Sagapixel, and in this video I’m going to show you how to get your Elementor, Visual Composer/WP Bakery, Devi, or other page builder, WordPress website to have an acceptable time the first byte.
+This is Frank at Sagapixel, an elementor web designer, and in this video I’m going to show you how to get your Elementor, Visual Composer/WP Bakery, Divi, or other page builder, WordPress website to have an acceptable time the first byte.
 So let’s check it out.

 Visual Pagebuilders Often Don’t Have a Great TTFB Out of the Box

 If you’ve spent any amount of time working with visual page builders, you’ll notice that a lot of them have a terrible time the first byte.
 In this case, this is a website that we built with Elementor a few months back and it has a time to first byte that’s well over a second.

 By the end of this video, you’re going to see that I’m going to get this down to a fraction of that.
 So let’s jump in.